JirinaJahnova/ZCR/README.md

 If you use these worksheet, please cite:

-> J. Jahnova, On the characteristic form of $\mathfrak{g}$-valued zero-curvature representations, Mathematische Annalen, 2025 (in press).
+> J. Jahnova, On the characteristic form of $\mathfrak{g}$-valued zero-curvature representations, arXiv:2508.01224.